Car Insurance for Young Adults: How to Save on Coverage Ages 18-25

 See if you qualify for a lower rate in less than 2 minutes

-Car insurance for young adults aged 18–25 is among the most expensive coverage scenarios in the U.S., with 18-year-olds averaging $532–$599 per month — well above the national average.
+Car insurance for young adults aged 18–25 remains among the most expensive coverage scenarios in the U.S., with 18-year-olds on their own policy averaging around $639/month ($7,667/year) for full coverage in 2026 — nearly three times the national average.
 The good news: strategic decisions around staying on a parent's policy, stacking discounts, choosing the right vehicle, and shopping multiple insurers can dramatically cut costs.

-This guide breaks down exactly why rates are so high for this age group, compares the best insurance companies for young adults, reveals every discount available, and shows how rates fall 30–40%+ by age 25.
+This guide breaks down exactly why rates are so high for this age group, compares the best insurance companies for young adults using the latest 2026 data, reveals every discount available, and shows how rates fall nearly 40% between ages 20 and 25.
 Whether you're 18 and just starting out or 24 approaching that critical milestone, you'll find actionable strategies to secure solid coverage without overpaying.

 Key Pinch Points

-• Staying on parents' policy saves hundreds to over $1,000 per year vs. own plan
+• Staying on parents' policy can save 50–60% vs. a standalone plan

 Compare Car Insurance Rates in Ohio